How to sleep better at nights!

 Guess what, our minds are always in overdrive.
 Ever went to bed and 5 mins later boom " A BIG IDEA" begins to form.
 That's natural, only if just 5 minutes before hitting the hay you're working.
 Or reading something which will stimulate ideas.
 My go tip for relaxing before bed is to stop everything.
 That's right.

 SIMPLY STOP EVERYTHING.

 Stop the work, stop the reading about work and then-some.
-I do advise reading, but light reading.A self improvement book, or yoga related book such as "Yoga For Life" which I myself am currently reading.
+I do advise reading, but light reading.A self improvement book, or yoga related book such as "Yoga For Life", Bonjour Happiness by Jamie Cat Callan & one of my favourites "Paris Letters".
 But relaxation of the mind and body goes deeper than that.

 Which by the way are some of my favourite sleep inducing activities.
 Lately, I have been loving my scented oils and candles, preferably lemongrass and sandalwood.
 Did you know that lemongrass has so many health benefits including aiding with muscle calming and with insomnia.In actuality it almost has sedative properties "and this is from experience & not theory".
 But before you take my word for it.
 Read this article on LemonGrass properties , and try this tip.